abhijeetsharma016/FoodForGood/README.md

 ## Progress

-While the app is still under development, we have made significant progress.
-We encourage you to check out our progress and provide any feedback you may have.
+While the app is still under development, I have made significant progress.
+I encourage you to check out our progress and provide any feedback you may have.

 ## Contributions

-I welcome contributions!
+I Ilcome contributions!
 If you're interested in contributing, please feel free to fork the repository and submit a pull request.
-We appreciate any help you can provide.
+I appreciate any help you can provide.

 ## SCREENSHOTS